State / Territory Benefits - New York

 Veterans Tuition Awards: Veterans Tuition Awards (VTA) are awards for full-time study and part-time study for eligible Veterans matriculated in an approved program at an undergraduate or graduate degree-granting institution or in an approved vocational training program in New York State.

-For the 2013 - 2014 academic years, the maximum annual full-time award is set at $5,895 or tuition, whichever is less.
-For part-time study the initial award figure is estimated at the cost of full-time attendance.
-Upon certification of the student's part-time status the award is recalculated according to the number of credits certified and the student's actual part-time tuition liability.
-If a Tuition Assistance Program (TAP) award is also received for full time study only, the combined academic year awards cannot exceed tuition.
+For the 2016 - 2017 academic years, the maximum annual full-time award is set at $6,495 or tuition, whichever is less.
+If a Tuition Assistance Program (TAP) award is also received, the combined academic year award cannot exceed tuition.
 Thus, the TAP award may be reduced accordingly.

 Eligibility: Eligible students are those who are New York State residents discharged under honorable conditions from the U.S. Armed forces and who are: